bahmutov/local-angular-development/README.md

 I usually run `grunt gh-pages` manually whenever I think the demo should be redeployed.

+## Related

+* [ng-wedge](https://github.com/bahmutov/ng-wedge) - intercept and mock HTTP calls on a live website WITHOUT using mock $httpBackend or modifying the website or installing extensions.

 ### author

 Follow Gleb Bahmutov [@twitter](https://twitter.com/bahmutov),